Tattoos in Islam – Introduction

 Allah (SWT) has cursed those women who practice tattooing those who get themselves tattooed, and those who remove their face hairs, and those who create a space between their teeth artificially to look beautiful, and such women as change the features created by Allah Almighty.
 Why then should I not curse those whom the Prophet (SAW) has cursed?
 And that is in Allah Almighty’s Book. i.e. His Saying: ‘And what the Apostle gives you take it and what he forbids you to abstain (from it).’
 (59.7) [Sahih al-Bukhari 5931]

-This hadith underscores the disapproval of making permanent changes to the natural body, as it is considered to alter the creation of Allah (SWT).
+This hadith tell us the disapproval of making permanent changes to the natural body, as it is considered to alter the creation of Allah (SWT).
 Tattooing, which permanently modifies the skin, falls under this prohibition.

 Islamic Principles on Body Modification

 In Islam, the body is considered a trust (Amanah) from Allah (SWT).
 This means that we are responsible for caring for our bodies and maintaining their natural state as much as possible.
-While some forms of body modification are permitted—such as trimming hair and nails or circumcision—Islam generally views tattoos, particularly permanent ones, as an alteration of the body’s natural state.
+Islam generally views tattoos, particularly permanent ones, as altering the body’s natural state, although it permits some forms of body modification, such as trimming hair, cutting nails, and performing circumcision.

 Prophet Muhammad (SAW) highlighted respecting our bodies as Allah (SWT) created them.
-Many scholars argue that unnecessary modifications, such as tattoos, go against this principle.
-Islam encourages contentment with the way Allah (SWT) has made us, and changing our bodies without a real need is seen as disrespecting Allah’s (SWT) creation.
+Many scholars argue that unnecessary modifications, such as tatoos, go against this principle.
+Islam encourages believers to feel content with how Allah (SWT) has created them and views changing the body without a genuine need as disrespecting Allah’s (SWT) creation.

 The Concept of Fitrah in Islam